 - About one-third of American children live in a home with firearms, and of those households, 43% contain at least one unlocked firearm.

-- Pregnant women ages 15 through 46 are more than twice as likely as their non-pregnant counterparts to die from a firearm-related injury.
+- Pregnant women aged 15 through 46 years are more than twice as likely as their non-pregnant counterparts to die from a firearm-related injury.

 - 46% of U.S. adults over age 50 say they live in a household with a gun.